AbiVavilala/Deploy-Serverless-Webapp-as-Lambda-function/README.md

 give name to the role you are creating.
 I am calling this role as lambdafunctionIAMrole. and click next. this will craete the IAM role needed for this project.

 ![](https://github.com/AbiVavilala/Serverless-webapp/blob/main/diagrams/IAMrole5.PNG)

+## Create Lambda funtion

+search for lambda in AWS management console then click on create function